iamjmitch/Weather-App/README.md

 ## This app doesn't do much does it?

 No, it doesn't, nor is it really useful.
-This app was made during early learning of the react framework
+This app was made during early learning of the react framework and serves no real purpose other than to tell the user something they should already know

 ## Why do you need my location?